How SPY Revolutionised the World of Investing

 The day is October 19, 1987, a day that would soon be known to investors across the world by the darker moniker “Black Monday.”
 Global markets plummeted so precipitously that the drop and resulting damage to the stock market is believed to have been more significant than the Great Depression.
 Almost immediately, regulators began trying to figure out what had gone wrong.

-In the process, investigators at the Securities and Exchange Commission noticed something: The stock market did not have a single security representing the broad market in the way that the futures market did with futures contracts on the S&P 500® index.
-Thinking that such a vehicle could potentially have minimized damage — and perhaps helped avoid the crisis entirely — the SEC expressed interest in developing an entirely new kind of security.1
+In the process, investigators at the Securities and Exchange Commission noticed something: The stock market did not have a single security representing the broad market in the way that the futures market did with futures contracts on the S&P 500® Index.
+Thinking that such a vehicle could potentially have minimised damage — and perhaps helped avoid the crisis entirely — the SEC expressed interest in developing an entirely new kind of security.1

 Out of Crisis Comes Innovation

 Fast-forward to the winter of 1993.
 A group of financial executives ring the opening bell at the American Stock Exchange, launching the first exchange-traded fund (ETF) in the United States, with the ticker symbol SPY.
 This moment is the result of a three-plus-year collaboration between State Street and the American Stock Exchange, which in 2008 was acquired by the New York Stock Exchange.
-A basket of securities that tracks the performance of the S&P 500 index has finally made its debut.
+A basket of securities that tracks the performance of the S&P 500 Index has finally made its debut.

 One face, however, was missing from the bell-ringing celebration.
 Jokingly referred to as “the Plumber” by his colleagues, Jim Ross was back in his Boston office, where he’d been tasked with making sure the launch went smoothly.
 The weeks leading up to the launch held many sleepless nights for Jim and the State Street team responsible for making sure all of the inner workings of the product were in good order.
 There were many test runs that mimicked moving 500 securities from a broker-dealer to State Street while they were delivering back shares that could then be sold by the same broker-dealer on the stock exchange.
 It had never been done before — no one was even 100 percent sure it could be done.